Carapet07/NEW-IDEA/README.md

 # AI Escape Cage Training System

-Train AI agents to escape virtual cages using reinforcement learning. **Mix and match any trainer with any environment** for maximum flexibility!
+Train AI agents to escape virtual cages(mazes) using reinforcement learning. **Mix and match any trainer with any environment** for maximum flexibility!

 ## 🚀 Quick Start for New Users